Common Fisheries Policy: Origins

-The first rules were created in 1970.
-The original six Common Market members realised that four countries applying to join the Common Market at that time (Britain, Ireland, Denmark including Greenland, and Norway) would control the richest fishing grounds in the world.
+The first rules were created in 1970, after being split off from the Treaty of Rome.
+The original six Common Market members realized that four countries applying to join the Common Market at that time (the United Kingdom, Ireland, Denmark including Greenland, and Norway) would control the richest fishing grounds in the world.
 The original six therefore drew up Council Regulation 2141/70 giving all Members equal access to all fishing waters, even though the Treaty of Rome did not explicitly include fisheries in its agriculture chapter.
 This was adopted on the morning of 30 June 1970, a few hours before the applications to join were officially received.
 This ensured that the regulations became part of the acquis communautaire before the new members joined, obliging them to accept the regulation.
 In its accession negotiations, the UK at first refused to accept the rules but by the end of 1971 the UK gave way and signed the Accession Treaty on 22 January 1972, thereby bringing into the CFP joint management an estimated four fifths of all the fish off Western Europe.
 Norway decided not to join.
 Greenland left the EC in 1985, after having gained partial independence from Denmark in 1979.

 When the fisheries policy was originally set up, the intention was to create a free trade area in fish and fish products with common rules.
 It was agreed that fishermen from any state should have access to all waters, except Irish fishermen that were refused access to fish any waters east of 4° West, thus closing the North Sea to them.
 An exception was made for the coastal strip, which was reserved for local fishermen who had traditionally fished those areas.
-A policy was created to assist modernisation of fishing vessels and on-shore installations.
+A policy was created to assist modernization of fishing vessels and on-shore installations.